Libera-Chat/libera-chat.github.io/content/_guides/bots.md

 remove bans when they expire; `/msg chanserv flags #yourchannel litharge +o`.

 When requesting litharge for your channel, simply `/invite litharge #yourchannel`.
+At least 10 users must be present in the channel for litharge to join and your channel must not be [`+s`](/guides/channelmodes).

 ### Usage